OrangeBetaStar/WaifuBrew/README.md

 04/24/18 - Fixed movement issue with JavaXT, added text line for dialog, continued Gaia's JSON implementation.
 [BetaStar]

 04/25/18 - Finished implementing basic form of JSON parser.
 Now retrieves Characters, Moods, and Dialogues.
 Auto fixes Moods when implementation of JSON only specifies one Mood for all characters.
 3 characters can have all HAPPY Mood with single Mood in JSON [BetaStar]

+04/26/18 - Fixed JSON bugs where it caused duplicates to show up when it reached last line of JSON.
+Completely reworked Waifu.java (deleted entire thing and started over) and made it into wrapper class of JSON parser to AnimationPane conversion.
+JSON -> Seperated into list of three seperate objects (Character, Mood, Dialogue) -> compiled and packaged with list of Waifu objects, sent off.
+Added elements for test purposes.